 Sorry to burst your bubble, but truly domestic cats with round ears don’t exist.

-Most of the cat breeds we have, both wild and domestic, have pointed ears, and it’s actually a good thing.
+Most of the cat breeds we have, both wild and domestic, have pointed ears, and that’s actually a good thing.

 Rounded ears are more common in larger cats such as leopards and lions (I will explain this in a moment).

-The pictures you’ve seen circulating on the internet result from a photo-editing using an app known as Cymera.
+The pictures you’ve seen circulating on the internet result from photo editing using an app known as Cymera.